Name: 'Partisan Martyrs Cemetery' (Varrezat e Dëshmorëve/Spomen groblje palim borcima)

 -The Assoc. of the NALW Veterans of Kosovo

 Historically, a raised text inscription on the concrete also once existed at this site, right at the entrance to the spomenik, however, it is also now missing, having been destroyed or stolen.
-Its original appearance can be seen in a historic photo in Slide 2.
+Its original appearance can be seen in historic photos in Slides 2 & 3.

 While my research was not able to identify any officially stated representation or symbolism included in the shape and form this memorial by its creator Svetislav Ličina, it seems possible that the sphere shape of the primary monument element could very well be making reference to a 'globe' motif or symbol.
 It can then easily be assumed that Ličine was undoubtedly searching for an overly inclusive and universalist symbols to include in a monument in a region with such a ethnically contentious history as that of Kosovo.
 Meanwhile, the overall star-shape of the complex layout itself may be a reference to the 'Yugoslav star', which was one of the primary symbols of the Socialist Republic of Yugoslavia.